DeFi Risk Analyst

 Liquidity Risks of staking

-Liquid staking on Stader plus QuickSwap liquidity providing requires the investor to lock-up their MATIC tokens for a period of 30 days.
+This strategy requires the investor to lock-up their CAKE tokens for a period of 26 (or 52) weeks (i.e. 6 or 12 months).
 Regardless of the direction the market chooses during this time, your assets will be out of reach.
 This aspect needs to be carefully considered when entering this strategy.

-When it comes to the ‘real’ APY, the yield currently provided to users comes from staking and liquidity providing fees, as well as from protocol incentives.
+When it comes to the ‘real’ APY, the yield currently provided to users comes in the form of protocol incentive to attract staking deposits.

-The investment strategy is fairly simple but yet it requires some understanding of how DeFi operates.
-It does involve a 30-day locking period, and rewards are paid out daily.
+This strategy on CAKE comes with little risks, mainly related to the duration of the lockup period.
+The investment strategy is fairly simple and only requires some basic understanding of how DeFi operates.
+It does involve a 26-week (or 52-week) locking period and rewards are paid out at the end of this period.

-The SwissBorg Risk Team ranks MATIC on Stader/QuickSwap as a Satellite investment, one for an investor with a medium understanding of DeFi and yielding, who is willing to take on some risk in exchange for an interesting reward on MATIC.
+The SwissBorg Risk Team ranks CAKE staking on PancakeSwap as a Satellite investment, one for an investor with a basic understanding of DeFi and yielding, who is willing to take on some risk in exchange for an interesting reward on CAKE.